gajus/lightship/.README/README.md

 ## Behaviour

-Creates a HTTP service used to check [Container probes](https://kubernetes.io/docs/concepts/workloads/pods/pod-lifecycle/#container-probes).
+Creates a HTTP service used to check [container probes](https://kubernetes.io/docs/concepts/workloads/pods/pod-lifecycle/#container-probes).

 Refer to the following Kubernetes documentation for information about the readiness and liveness checks: